Moths of North Carolina

 Habitats and Life History

-Larval Host Plants: Reported hosts include apple (Malus), Fire Cherry (Prunus pensylvanica), Choke Cherry (P. virginiana), and mountain-ash (Sorbus) (Robinson et al., 2023). - View
+Larval Host Plants: The larvae appear to specialize on members of the Rosaceae, with the reported hosts including apple (Malus), Fire Cherry (Prunus pensylvanica), Choke Cherry (P. virginiana), and mountain-ash (Sorbus) (Robinson et al., 2023). - View

 Wikipedia